-The total pension liability in the June 30, 2015 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the June 30, 2016 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Actual cost method Entry age Amortization method Level percentage of payroll, closed Remaining amortization period 28 years Asset valuation method 5 year smoothed market Inflation 3.25 percent Salary increases 4.00 percent, average, including inflation Investment rate of return 7.50 percent, net of pension plan investment expense including inflation
+Actual cost method Entry age Amortization method Level percentage of payroll, closed Remaining amortization period 27 years Asset valuation method 5 year smoothed market Inflation 3.25 percent Salary increases 4.00 percent, average, including inflation Investment rate of return 7.50 percent, net of pension plan investment expense including inflation

-The mortality table used for active employees in RP-2000 Combined Mortality Table projected with Scale BB to 2013 (multiplied by 50% for males and 30% for females).
-The rates of mortality for the period after service retirement are according to the RP-2000 Combined Mortality Table for all healthy retired employees and beneficiaries projected with Scale BB to 2013 (set back 1 year for females).
-For disabled members, the RP-2000 Combined Disabled Mortality Table projected with Scale BB to 2013 (set back 4 years for males) is used for the period after disability retirement.
+The rates of mortality for the period after service retirement are according to the RP-2000 Combined Mortality Table for all retired employees and beneficiaries projected with Scale BB to 2013.
+The RP-2000 Combined Mortality Table set back 4 years is used for the period after disability retirement.

-The actuarial assumptions used in the June 30, 2015 valuation were based on the results of an actuarial experience study for the period July 1, 2008 - June 30, 2013.
+The actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the period July 1, 2008 - June 30, 2013.

 The long-term expected return on plan assets is reviewed as part of the regular experience studies prepared every five years for the System.
 The most recent analysis, performed for the period covering fiscal years 2008 through 2013 is outlined in a report dated April 30, 2014.
-Several factors are considered in evaluating the long-term rate of return assumption including long term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed by the investment consultant for each major asset class.
+Several factors are considered in evaluating the long-term rate of return assumption including long term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which bestestimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed by the investment consultant for each major asset class.
 These ranges were combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
-The capital market assumptions developed by the investment consultant are intended for use over a 10-year horizon and may not be useful in setting the long-term rate of return for funding pension plans which covers a longer timeframe.
+The capital market assumptions developed by the investment consultant are intended for use over a 10year horizon and may not be useful in setting the long-term rate of return for funding pension plans which covers a longer timeframe.
 The assumption is intended to be a long term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.